RGB-Tools/RGB-Documentation/annexes/contract-transfers.md

 # Contract Transfers

 In this section we will be guided through a step by steps RGB Contract Transfer operation, again with the cooperation of our cryptographic couple: Alice and Bob.
-We will also provide some coding sections of both our charcters, which uses the `rgb` Command Line Interface Tool which can be installed from the dedicated [RGB library](rgb-library-map.md#rgb-cli).
+We will also provide some coding sections of both our characters, which uses the `rgb` Command Line Interface Tool which can be installed from the dedicated [RGB library](rgb-library-map.md#rgb-cli).

 Let consider the case of Bob, who owns a Bitcoin wallet but has not yet started using RGB technology.